-When we look at this thematically across the scriptures, we see three key descriptors of a disciple that stand out.
-We call these three descriptors our Gospel identity:
+When we look at this thematically across the scriptures, we see three key descriptors of a disciple.
+We call these three descriptors our Gospel identity.

 1. Family - we are sons and daughters of God our Father, we are no longer orphans, we have a people to belong to — a true and better family to share life with — the church.

 2. Servant - we are a people who belong to God for his work, we no longer look to serve ourselves — but take the posture of servants pursuing joy in serving as Christ served.

 3. Missionary - we are the sent ones of God, ministers of reconciliation, we have been given a new purpose and cause to live for — God’s glory in all the earth.

 Missional Families are smaller churches within the body of Onelife who are uniquely living their Gospel identity.
 We are a family of servant missionaries on mission in our community to lead people to follow Jesus in everyday life.

 In this article, Todd Engstrom from The Austin Stone Community Church explains

 Dope Church asks, "What would it look like for the church to wake up to it's true identity as a community meant to be in the streets in the gutters with people?
 What would it look like for disciples of Jesus to go to places no one else is willing to go?"